felangel/bloc/docs/flutterweathertutorial.md

 flutter packages pub run build_runner build
 ```

-Let's also create a plugin-level barrel file to export our models.
+Let's also create a package-level barrel file to export our models.

 ```
 flutter_weather